The 2017 Summer Institute dates are June 14-30.

-The Columbus-Area Writing Project (CAWP) Summer Institute is designed for teachers from all disciplines and all level of instruction, including kindergarten, elementary school, middle school, high school, community college, and university.
-The CAWP Summer Institute is based on the philosophy of “teachers teaching teachers” and on the importance of teachers themselves writing as a part of improving the teaching of writing.
-Participating teachers will have the opportunities to learn from each other, to study writing theory and research, to write their own compositions and participate in writing workshops, and to develop leadership and professional development skills in the teaching of writing.
+Teaching writing is no longer just about personal narrative and memoir.
+It is now also about political critique, argumentation and making an impact on the world in which we live.
+The Columbus-Area Writing Project (CAWP) Summer Institute invites teachers from all disciplines and all level of instruction, including kindergarten, elementary school, middle school, high school, community college, and university to join us this summer in writing to make a difference—in our own lives, in our schools and in our country.
+Based on a philosophy of “teachers teaching teachers” and on the importance of teachers themselves writing, the CAWP Summer Institute provides opportunities to learn from each other, to study writing theory and research, to write for social action, and to develop leadership and professional development skills in the teaching of writing.

-TEACHERS WRITING: We spend part of every day writing and sharing our writing with each other.
+TEACHERS WRITING: We spend part of everyday writing and sharing our writing with each other.
 We write in many different genres and provide support to work with some of the newer digital and multimodal genres.
-Everyone has the opportunity to share their writing with other teachers who are participating in other Writing Projects across the nation through the e-anthology.

 GUEST SPEAKERS: Our guest speakers have included nationally renowned teacher-leaders from ReThinking Schools and other universities, local poets, storytellers, journalists, authors as well as presenters on current educational and social justice topics.

-READINGS: Readings will relate to areas chosen for collaborative lesson study.
-Readings will be practical, innovative, and theoretically sound.
+READINGS: Readings will be practical, innovative, and theoretically sound.
 In addition these readings will integrate academic learning and social justice.

-FOLLOW-UP ACTIVITIES– Graduates of the Summer Institute are eligible to participate in CAWP events during the academic year including social events, community writing activities and/or teacher research in their classrooms.
+FOLLOW-UP ACTIVITIES– Graduates of the Summer Institute are eligible to participate in CAWP events during the academic year as well as enjoy the benefits of being a National Writing Project (NWP) teacher leader.

 SCHEDULE – 3 day Retreat from June 14-16 at Kenyon College followed by two weeks on the OSU campus (June 19-23 and June 26-30) from 8:30 am till 3:30 pm.